LobsterRavioli/my-nvim-setup/README.md

 > The "leader" in this case is the space " " as you can see in the scripts.

+This a little cheetsheet for the various keybindings.
 ## Telescope
 | Mode | Column  | Description                                                                                                                      |
 |------|---------|----------------------------------------------------------------------------------------------------------------------------------|